jjdblast/bigdata-pipeline_wiki/Setup-Docker.md

 ```
 Error with pre-create check: "VirtualBox is configured with multiple host-only adapters with the same IP
 ```
-**You may need to run the following commands until you remove the conflicting virtualbox network adapters**
+**You may need to run the following commands until you remove the conflicting VirtualBox network adapters**
 ```
 # ONLY RUN THIS IF YOU SEE THE ERROR ABOVE
 VBoxManage hostonlyif remove vboxnet0